zkcode/TrafficViolation/README-en.md

 **That is it! :sparkles:**

 ####Context
-1.traffic violation query
+1. traffic violation query
-2.handreds of trucks to query
+2. handreds of trucks to query
-3.when submit query, one dynamic captcha code have to be recognized and filled manually 4.data source is owned by other organization, any query have to be relied on remotely parameters sending and result fetching
+3. when submit query, one dynamic captcha code have to be recognized and filled manually
+4. data source is owned by other organization, any query have to be relied on remotely parameters sending and result fetching

 ####Involved Code or Package